SumoLogic/sumologic-documentation/docs/integrations/hosts-operating-systems/opentelemetry/macos-opentelemetry.md

 <img src={useBaseUrl('img/integrations/hosts-operating-systems/mac-apple-icon.png')} alt="Thumbnail icon" width="45"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The Sumo Logic App for macOS allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.
+The Sumo Logic app for macOS allows you to monitor the performance and resource utilization of hosts and processes that your mission-critical applications are dependent upon.

 The app consists of predefined searches and dashboards that provide visibility into your environment for real-time or historical analysis.
 Our dashboards provide insight into CPU load, memory, network, file descriptors, page faults, and TCP connectors.
 This app uses OpenTelemetry, an open-source collector for metrics.